cresset-template/cresset/README.md

 Developing in local environments with `conda` or `pip` is commonplace in the deep learning community.
-However, this risks making the development environment, and the code meant to run on it, unreproducible.
+However, this risks rendering the development environment, and the code meant to run on it, unreproducible.
 This is a serious detriment to scientific progress that many readers of this article